knoxfighter/arcdps-killproof.me-plugin/README.md

 ### json
 [json](https://github.com/nlohmann/json) is a json library created by nlohmann and licensed with the MIT License.
 It is included with vcpkg.

-### cpr
-[cpr](https://github.com/whoshuu/cpr) is a http library, that is licensed with the MIT License.
-It is included with vcpkg and itself has dependencies.

 ### magic_enum
 [magic_enum](https://github.com/Neargye/magic_enum) is licensed with the MIT License.
 It is included with vcpkg.